evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ### Sound system

-One type of sound system is available for the Tesla Model X.
+The Tesla Model X comes equipped with one sound system option:

-- With the Tesla Premium Sound, you get 22 speakers with a max system output of 560 watts.
+- **Tesla Premium Sound**: This system features 22 speakers and delivers a maximum output of 560 watts.

 ## Lights